sheffera01/CyanopeptideMatchingPythonVersion/README.md

 # **Getting Started**
 # **Linux/macOS**
 <details>
-<summary> Click to expand for information on how to set CPM up</summary>
+<summary> Click to expand for information on how to set up CPM!</summary>

 Open terminal
 ## Install micromamba once